• Skip to content

 Was this article helpful?
 Did you have an “aha” moment?
 Do you have additional questions for me about labs?

 I’d love to give you my 100-page eBook Optimizing Thyroid Medications (a $19.99 value!) for free!
-This eBook does a deep dive all about the various thyroid medication options, how to take them properly, and how to work with your doctor to get the right medication and the right dose.
+This eBook does a deep dive into the various thyroid medication options available, how to take them properly, and how to work with your doctor to get the right medication and the right dose.

 P.S.
-You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free.
+You can also download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book, for free.
 You will also receive occasional updates about new research, resources, giveaways and helpful information.

-To stay connected, please join my Facebook and Instagram pages, where you can ask questions and interact with the thyroid community!
+To stay connected, please follow my Facebook, Instagram, TikTok, and Pinterest pages, where you can ask questions and interact with the thyroid community!

 References